nayem9b/guide-me-client/README.md

 * Jest
 * Redux
 * Kafka
-List goes on.
-Will at features later on
+* List goes on.
+Will add features later on